deOliveira-R/bioreactor/README.md

-# bioreactor
+# Bioreactor

-Simulation of fermentation bioreactor using Python
+Simulation of fermentation bioreactor using Python.

+Following the principles from Sonnleitner & Käppeli (Biotechnology and Bioengineering, 1986).

+Fixed errors in exercise.